-Pus is an inflammatory virulent which contains lucocyt (Mostly neutrophiles) deoxy ribonuclease proteins and lysosomal incense from the decaying leuocyte, Hence pus producing microorganisms are called pyogenic microorganism or pyogens.
+Pus is an inflammatory virulent which contains leucocytes (Mostly neutrophiles) deoxy ribonuclease proteins and lysosomal incense from the decaying leucocyte, Hence pus producing microorganisms are called pyogenic microorganism or pyogens.

-Wound is an abnormal break in the skin or other tissue which allows blood to escape wounds are of two types.
-They are open wound and closed wound open wound allows blood tobescape from the body were the skin is broken.
-All open wounds are contaminated of germs which enter from air fingers and other part of the body.
-Any wounds has not begin heal property after 48 hours it may be injected.
-Infection may further spread and cause dangerous illness to the human being.
+Wound is an abnormal break in the skin or other tissue which allows blood to escape.
+Wounds are of two types.
+They are open wound and closed wound, open wound allows blood to escape from the body were the skin is broken.
+All open wounds are contaminated with germs which enter from air, fingers and other part of the body.
+Any wounds has not begin heal property after human being.
 Closed wound are due to the injury to the internal tissue where the out flow of the pus do not occur.
 This pus filled cavity is called abscess.
 Staphylococcus aureus mostly isolated from the skin wounds.
-Pseudomonas aeroginosa is associated with injected burns and hospital occured infections.
+Pseudomonas aeroginosa is associated with infected burns and hospital occurred infections.
 Eshcherichia coli, Proteus species are associated with abdominal abscess.
-Clostridium perfringens are closely found in deep wounds.